sammyhaq/gaitmate/README.md

 "paused."
 Details of each state are shown below:

  - *"Walking":* The system is currently checking if the patient's gait is normal or not.
-Current configuration checks to see if the patient makes 13 steps within 10 seconds.
-If the patient is successful, then the system will loop into the "walking" state again.
+If the patient is deemed to be walking successfully, then the system will loop into the "walking" state again.
 If not, the system will go into the "vibrating" state.